webplatform/docs-wpd/Community/Task_Force/Community_Development/index.md

 * Navigation

 ===Doug May's brain dump===
+Points raised in this section need to be edited and incorporated into the above heading topics or have headings created for them.

+* Communications Plan -- Julee to add item (much already listed below falls under this, so the overarching topic has been inserted above)
 ** Our immediate opportunity to shape the conversation, and make major progress ** CSS Properties project
 *** Review/confront current status and definition of done